bkeith-bch/adetfs-fitbit-tool/README.md

 It is also the responsibility of the person who uses this software to follow the local regulations according to any data protection and privacy laws.

-### Properties.ini: This file contains all the parameters for the software to run.
+## Properties.ini: This file contains all the parameters for the software to run.
 You only have to change the values of the parameters to match yours.
 Use only plain text, no quotations are needed.
+This file need to placed in the adetfs folder path.
 Example of properties.ini file is available with the source code.
 Parameters in the file are:

 #### EMAIL: